CUBRID/cubrid-manual/en/sql/query/show.rst

 Estimates_num_pages                 BIGINT          Estimation of number of heap pages.
 Estimates_num_recs                  BIGINT          Estimation of number of objects in heap Estimates_avg_rec_len               INT             Estimation total length of records Estimates_num_high_best             INT             Number of pages in the best array that we believe have at least HEAP_DROP_FREE_SPACE.
-When this number goes to zero and there is at least other
+When this number goes to zero and
-                                                    HEAP_NUM_BEST_SPACESTATS best pages, we look for them Estimates_num_others_high_best      INT             Total of other believed known best pages, which are not included in the best array and we believe they have at least HEAP_DROP_FREE_SPACE
+                                                    there are at least other HEAP_NUM_BEST_SPACESTATS best pages, we look for them
+Estimates_num_others_high_best      INT             Total of other believed known best pages, which are not included in the best array and
-Estimates_head                      INT             Head of best circular array Estimates_best_list                 VARCHAR(512)    Format: '((best[0].vpid.volid|best[0].vpid.pageid), best[0].freespace), ... , ((best[9].vpid.volid|best[9].vpid.pageid), best[9].freespace)'
+                                                    we believe they have at least HEAP_DROP_FREE_SPACE Estimates_head                      INT             Head of best circular array Estimates_best_list                 VARCHAR(512)    Format: '((best[0].vpid.volid|best[0].vpid.pageid), best[0].freespace), ... , ((best[9].vpid.volid|best[9].vpid.pageid), best[9].freespace)'
 Estimates_num_second_best           INT             Number of second best hints.
 The hints are in "second_best" array.
 They are used when finding new best pages.